GregariIliev/leoni-server/README.md

 ### /api/employee/login

+####You can login whit EMAIL: admin@abv.bg and PASSWORD: admin

 Check the admin credentials and send response to client whit the admin email and set cookie whit jwt token.

 ### /api/employee/create